Winston-Salem State Rams: Men's basketball

 In 1967, Winston-Salem State became the first Historically Black College to win an NCAA Basketball Championship.
 The Rams won the College Division Championship (now Division II) with a 31–1 record.
-They were led by high-scoring guard Earl Monroe, who averaged an amazing 41.5 points per game that season before being selected second overall in the 1967 NBA draft by the Baltimore Bullets (now the Washington Wizards).
+They were led by high-scoring guard Earl Monroe, who averaged 41.5 points per game that season before being selected second overall in the 1967 NBA draft by the Baltimore Bullets (now the Washington Wizards).

 Baseball

 In August 2010, Winston-Salem State University reinstated their baseball program after a 37-year hiatus.
 Despite only being the first year of the program, the baseball team managed to win the CIAA Conference Championship and move on to the Atlantic Regional.
 The team again won the CIAA Conference Championship in 2012, 2013, and 2014, making that four consecutive conference championships in the first four years of the program.
 The team also achieved success in the 2013 season by earning the program's first ever national ranking of No. 23 in the country while also hosting the 2013 NCAA Atlantic Regional.